Sacher Cake

 Beat the yolks with a fork.

-Also add the now-cold chocolate and beat.
+Also add the now cool chocolate and whip.

 Preheat the oven to 340°F.